ansonl/ansonl.github.io/_posts/2024-07-31-manually-resuming-print-at-layer.md

     - Backspace or Delete to remove all the selected text

 8. Copy one of the below resume start G-codes at the first line.
-    - Replace both `Exxx` with the first `E` + following digits found after the layer change line.
+    - **Only for slicers and printers set to Absolute Extruder Position.** Replace both `Exxx` with the first `E` + following digits found after the layer change line.
 This will set the extruder position to the expected last extruder position in the G-code.
     - Replace `Zxx.xx` with the last Z position you previously found before the layer change line.
     - Replace bed and nozzle temperature if you have custom values.
     - Remove `G28` if your printer homes towards the 0 Z direction (towards the bed) and you **Paused** the print.